 Conferences play an important role in the life of the John Nicholas Brown Center for Public Humanities and Cultural Heritage.
 They are conceived to pinpoint new areas of inquiry and emerging practices in the public humanities or to generate thought and action around a specific social, historical or cultural issue.
 Drawing a dynamic mix of local, regional, national and even international speakers and attendees – including scholars, artists, activists, curators, writers, entrepreneurs and cultural professionals – the Center’s conferences provide a space for shared reflection, generating new approaches, new partnerships and new public projects.

-The New Map: Digital, Artistic, and Social Justice Approaches to Cartography (September 26-28, 2019)
+Radical Cartography Now: Digital, Artistic and Social Justice Approaches to Mapping (September 27, 2019)

 4th Annual Hacking Heritage Unconference (Rescheduled to March 16, 2019 due to incliment weather)